 Finally, Merlin is a cross-platform post-exploitation framework that utilizes HTTP / 2 communications to avoid detection, and bypass security devices and AV detection.

-HTTP / 2 is a relatively new protocol that breaks through the Perfect Forward Secrecy (PFS) encrypted suites.
-AV avoidance is achieved every time a new Merlin agent is created.
-Golang is a great tool with the ability to create standalone binaries in a single binary and has many features that make it a very powerful language.
-Another interesting detail is that it has been compiled into machine code, so it has good performance and because of this, it can bypass its detection.
+HTTP/2 is a relatively new protocol that breaks down cipher suites Forward Secrecy (PFS).
+Its additional options include downgrading encryption to an unencrypted suite without PFS capability or using a terminating proxy.
+On the other hand, AV avoidance is achieved every time a new Merlin agent is created.
+Golang is a great tool with the ability to build standalone binaries into a single binary and has many features that make it a very powerful language.
+Another interesting detail is that it is compiled into machine code, so it performs well and because of that, it can bypass its detection.

 openssl req -x509 -newkey rsa:4096 -sha256 -nodes -keyout server.key -out server.crt -subj “/CN = infosecinstitute” -days 7